Drug and Alcohol Testing for CDL Drivers Under 49 CFR Part 382

 Random Selection Process

 The selection process must assure fairness in testing with no violation of drivers' rights of privacy, rights of confidentiality or rights against wrongful termination.
 Regulations require the use of a scientifically valid method of selection such as a computerized random program.
-The Transportation Advisor uses a nationally recognized software program.
+DISA, formerly Transportation Advisor, uses a nationally recognized software program.

 Record Keeping Requirements